K4pes/ultiCount/README.md

 I'm definitely interested in hearing:
 - How the app works on your device, especially in regards to the layout of icons.
 - Which device you wish the app would also run on (so that you can use it?).
 - How the app could be made better.
+- Any new features you would like to see.
+Please keep the [vision](#aimvision) of this app in mind though.